EOEPCA/resource-health/check_manager/README.md

             },
         )
 ```
 The function `make_cronjob` should then take a dictionary `template_args` according to your schema, together with a cron expression schedule, and return a `V1CronJob` as defined in `kubernetes_asyncio`.
-See [documention](https://github.com/tomplus/kubernetes_asyncio/blob/master/kubernetes_asyncio/docs/V1CronJob.md) for more information on how to define cronjobs or take a look at the examples in the `templates` directory.
+See [documention](https://github.com/tomplus/kubernetes_asyncio/blob/master/kubernetes_asyncio/docs/V1CronJob.md) for more information on how to define cronjobs or take a look at the examples in [src/check_backends/k8s_backend/template_examples](./src/check_backends/k8s_backend/template_examples).

 Templates will automatically be loaded from the directories specified when creating the Kubernetes backend: `K8sBackend(template_dirs=["my_templates"])`.